Unsteadyme/MBA-BDM/Sql_problem.READ.md

-9) We need to obtain the job descriptions for each employee in the hotel management department.
-By gathering this information, we aim to understand the roles and responsibilities of each employee within the hotel management team.

-CODE:
-SELECT Emp_name, job_description
-FROM H_Employee
-JOIN job_title ON H_Employee.job_id = job_title.job_id;

-CHART
+## 9)

-10) We need to identify the states from which guests are coming to the hotel managed by the hotel management team.
+ We need to identify the states from which guests are coming to the hotel managed by the hotel management team.
 By collecting this information, we aim to analyze the geographic distribution of our guests and understand their origin locations.